 I got interested in librarianship while completing a dissertation on national identity, sexuality, and art in Victorian travel narratives about Italy.
 I have over ten years of academic teaching experience as a librarian, writing consultant, and instructor, including responsibility for credit-bearing courses on information literacy, rhetoric & composition, and literature.

-I am a Reference & Liaison Librarian in the Research Services & Resources Department of the library.
+I am a Reference & Liaison Librarian in the Research Services & Resources Department at Daley Library.
 As a liaison librarian, I support the learning and research needs of students and faculty in the School of Literatures, Cultural Studies, and Linguistics through course-integrated instruction, research consultations, and acquiring and maintaining relevant library resources.

 If you are a student, you can talk to me about developing a research topic and finding quality information on that topic.

-If you are a faculty member in LCSL or a related department, you can talk to me about:
+If you are a faculty member you can talk to me about: